dpettigrew/Dennis/README.md

 Example: Soothsayer (movie reference) and THGReachability (meaningful name).
 The idea being along the lines of...
 ```
-SIR GALAHAD: Tell me soothsayer, what say you about network connectivity?
+GALAHAD: Tell me soothsayer, what say you about network connectivity?
 SOOTHSAYER: What connectivity?
 ```